ssitkowx/CubeIdeTemplate/README.md

 # AtollicTemplate

 # I. Description:
-Template for Atollic embedded projects.
+Template for CubeIde embedded projects.

 # II.
 Assumptions:
 The code stored here is environment-specific, which means: